muellners/research/src/content/welcome.md

 ---
 layout: post
-title: 'Welcome to Research@Muellners'
+title: 'Welcome to Research by Muellners'
 author: [Saransh]
 tags: ['Getting Started']
 image: img/welcome-to-ghost.jpg
 date: '2020-05-21T23:46:37.121Z'
 draft: false
 excerpt: Welcome, it's great to have you here.
-We know that first impressions are important, so we've populated your new research site with some initial getting started posts that will help you get familiar with everything in no time.
+This is a Getting Started guide for you to start sharing your ideas in Muellners ecosystem and on the Internet.
 ---

 **A few things you should know upfront**: